microbullet/SgkDoc/index.md

 ```

 ## Common crash reasons
-- Not having commas or correct syntax.
+- Not having correct syntax, this includes things like commas or equal signs.
 - Having a card mentioned in the exclusion area that doesn’t exist
 - Having the pwe value too high (like a billion high)
 - Not having a difficulty or card mentioned in the english.txt file